ssavnayt/RSSP/README.md

 How do I use this API manually?

-Simply navigate to yourserver:2037/docs to see the available APIs.
+Simply navigate to yourserver:2037/docs to see the available API endpoints.

 How to setup shared/config.py?